meredithcook/meredithcook.github.io/_posts/2024-12-02-book-gift-guide.md

 ---
 We are always happy to buy our kids books anytime of the year, and often buy a stack of new books for them to open on Christmas Eve.
 Here is a list of what I think are the best books to gift to young kids (up to about age 8).

 These are organized by category first, but generally ascend in age group as you scroll down.
 All images are linked to the Amazon listing for each book.
-All of the books on this list I have personally read or used with my kids and many of these I have gifted to other parents.

 ## Christmas-Themed Books